-Outlook 2023:
+Outlook 2024:

 RAK Properties continues to invest in the development of appropriate asset classes and in human capital to manage ongoing business challenges and realize opportunities.
-With the support of all stakeholders RAK Properties has developed a robust budget for 2023 designed to drive company transformation and performance versus 2022.
+With the support of all stakeholders RAK Properties has developed a robust budget for 2024.
 RAK Properties has allocated substantial funds for development, predominantly in Mina Al Arab, with the goal of maximizing the value of this important company asset and to increase revenue generation, as well as building the RAK Properties PJSC and Mina Al Arab brands and their appeal to our target customers and investors.